 The growing Senegalese middle-and-upper class now constitutes the bulk of patrons at higher-end establishments, representing 50 to 70 percent of regular clientele.
-Although a small percentage of the overall population, these consumers are willing to pay a premium for higher quality, more expensive foods.
+Although a small percentage of the population, these consumers are willing to pay a premium for higher quality foods.

 Food Retail Industry: Modern retail stores are expanding in Senegal.
-These outlets sell locally produced food, as well as imported food from Europe, Asia, South Africa, Morocco, and neighboring ECOWAS countries.
-Most of these stores are in Dakar, and their main customers are middle- and upper-class Senegalese consumers and expatriates.
+These outlets sell locally produced and imported food from Europe, Asia, South Africa, Morocco, and neighboring countries.
+Most of these stores are in Dakar, and their main customers are middle- and upperclass Senegalese consumers and expatriates.